NVComputing/nvcomputingsite/resources/io.md

 true
 ```

-Note the empty line below hello, this is because the previous next() methods read the hello but did not advance to the next line, so the nextLine() method printed out the rest of the current line and moved the Scanners "cursor" to the next line(similar to the println method).
+Note the empty line below hello - this is because the previous next() methods read the hello, but did not advance to the next line, so the nextLine() method printed out the rest of the current line and moved the Scanner's "cursor" to the next line(similar to the println method).

 It is also a good practice to close your scanner with the close() method after you are done using it.